keatonmurray/headless-payments/README.md

 4. **Configure Payment Settings**
     - Navigate to **Headless Payments** in the WordPress admin sidebar
-    - Under the PayPal tab, fill in your sandbox/live credentials
+    - Under the tab of the gateway you intend to use, fill in your sandbox/live credentials (PayPal is currently supported)

 5. **Integrate with Frontend**
     - In `/src/Api/PayPalController.php`, API routes are defined in `register_routes()`